 Pembina believes that it has procured such insurance coverage as would be maintained by a prudent owner and operator of the type of assets owned and operated by Pembina.
 This insurance coverage is subject to limits and exclusions or limitations on coverage that Pembina considers reasonable given the cost of procuring insurance and current operating conditions.
-However, there can be no assurance that insurance coverage will be adequate in any particular situation.
+However, there can be no assurance that insurance coverage will be adequate in any particular situation or that insurers will be able to fulfill their obligations should a claim be made.
+Further, there can be no assurance that such insurance coverage will be available in the future on commercially reasonable terms or at commercially reasonable rates.
+Pembina also ensures that appropriate coverage is in place during the construction of new infrastructure.
+Specifically, Pembina insures against general liability, property insurance, and business interruption.